-The Company's sustainability objectives must always be the interests and concerns of our stakeholders.
+The Company's sustainability objectives must always be the interest and concern of our stakeholders.
 We had listed out here the 6 key groups in this report.

 We firmly believe that truthful and regular communication is the key to healthy stakeholder relationship.
-Over the years, we have engaged them via AGM, annual dinner, incentive tours, in house training programs, yearly industry convention, business talks and seminars, product exhibition and international trade fairs.
+Over the years, we have engaged them via AGM, annual dinner, incentive tours, in-house training programs, yearly industry convention, business talks and seminars, product exhibition and international trade fairs.
 Each of our business unit has always kept our stakeholders in mind in search of achieving our business excellence.

-9 STAKEHOLDERS KEY ISSUES/CONCERNS ENGAGEMENT PLATFORMS Customers High quality products finishing Zero defect and prompt delivery Product technology & process innovation Regular Quality Control Meeting Training and learning sessions with expert and profession groups Senior management meets Employees Employee engagement Talent retention and attraction Employee safety and well being Transparency of appraisal Corporate Culture and in-house rules Skill training and learning subsidy Morale and motivation Regular staff dialogue sessions, employee council, union meetings, training sessions, weekly and quarterly seminars Whistle-blowing policy Incentive tour, employee council Family days, seasonal greeting and parties Our incentives and skill upgrading training programs are conducted regularly to ensure all levels of workers are skillful for their jobs.
-Our target is every worker must improve he/she skill by one grade annually.
-Investors Business model relevancy Risk management Corporate governance Sustainability efforts Management Stability Investor relations website Half-yearly financial results announcements Shareholders' meetings Investment Talks Suppliers Product quality assurance Completion of project on time Supply chain management Payment on time Periodical dialogue of Code of Conduct & SOP with Suppliers Regular review of supply' product quality and logistic support Community CSR Policies Leadership in the Industrial Zone Participation in National Driven Energy saving effort Helping the needy Waste Disposal • Setting up a Social Networking Committee to address all issues concerned.
-Regulators Compliance of SGX code of conduct and disclosures Compliance of all regulatory requirements on National workplace safety and health. • Maintain relationships and communication channels with the relevant government agencies and regulators
+STAKEHOLDERS KEY ISSUES/CONCERNS ENGAGEMENT PLATFORMS Customers High quality products finishing Zero defect and prompt delivery Product technology & process innovation Regular Quality Control meetings Training and learning sessions with expert and professional groups Senior management meetings Employees Employee engagement Talent retention and attraction Employee safety and well being Transparency of appraisal Corporate Culture and in-house rules Skill training and learning subsidy Morale and motivation Regular staff dialogue sessions, employee council, union meetings, training sessions, weekly and quarterly seminars Whistle-blowing policy Incentive tour, employee council Family days, seasonal greetings and parties Our incentives and skill upgrading training programs are conducted regularly to ensure all levels of workers are skillful for their jobs.
+Our target is every worker must improve his/her skill by one grade annually.
+Investors Business model relevancy Risk management Corporate governance Sustainability efforts Management Stability Quarterly financial results announcements Suppliers Product quality assurance Completion of project on time Supply chain management Payment on time Periodical dialogue of Code of Conduct & SOP with Suppliers Regular review of supplier product quality and logistic support Community CSR Policies Leadership in the Industrial Zone Participation in National Driven Energy saving effort Helping the needy Waste Disposal • Setting up a Social Networking Committee to address all issues concerned.
+Regulators Compliance of SGX code of conduct and disclosures Compliance of all regulatory requirements on National workplace safety and health.
+Maintain relationships and communication channels with the relevant government agencies and regulators